vaginessa/icon-sizerator/README.md

 ## Usage

+You may of course use the provided service at http://icon-sizerator.davidjpeacock.ca/

-You upload a source icon PNG or JPEG of at least 1024x1024, wait a little while, and we'll deliver a zip file filled with all the right sizes!
-You can of course use the provided service at http://icon-sizerator.davidjpeacock.ca/
+Upload a source icon PNG or JPEG of at least 1024x1024, wait a little while, and we'll deliver a zip file filled with all the right sizes!

 ## Installation